gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 reconciling the test description with the test code.
 The additional benefit of [not repeating yourself][9] has the drawback of the reader needing to go the each method definition to see how the test double actually looks like.

+Setting up the mock classes with expectation inline also has the drawback that you'll lose the [Arrange-Act-Assert][11] pattern.
+The explicit example made at least an attempt to separate the stages with blank lines, even if it had to do it in the order of Assert-Arrange-Act due to the API of the PHPUnit mock framework.
+You could bring back the distinction by putting the repository into a variable, but some IDEs will highlight variables that can be inlined.

 For the rest of this article I'll use this concise style of initializing test doubles.

 ### Problem definition: Initializing a system-under-test with many dependencies